pasemes/pasemes.github.io/_posts/2017-04-30-welcome-to-the-blog!.md

 [^5]: From [Cambridge dictionary](http://dictionary.cambridge.org/dictionary/english/evidence).
 [^6]: http://ieeexplore.ieee.org/document/6197200/
 [^7]: Yes, I know that research in software engineering does not have credibility among software developers.
+[^8]: In fact, the need for "application oriented" research is not mine, it is a quote from [Dieter Rombach](https://scholar.google.com/citations?user=OpsrHLAAAAAJ).